 6. Always ask if there's a student discountMake the most of student discounts and freebies.
 Your student card could get you 10% off or more at many retail stores and an NUS extra or TOTUM card provides further discounts.
 Don't forget to ask if there's a student discount available at smaller or independent stores, too.

 Even if joining a uni club doesn't float your boat, you should still head to your freshers' fair to take advantage of all the freebies up for grabs – you can stock up on all sorts!
 If you’re feeling brave, sign up for a free haircut at a salon where trainees are given an opportunity to try out their skills – you won’t know what you're letting yourself in for, but you’ll save a few quid.

-If you don’t properly register you might find using your uni’s facilities a struggle – you need your student card to print and access the library.
+If you don’t properly register you'll find using your uni’s facilities a struggle – you need your student card to print and access the library.
 You'll also need to enrol to receive your funding from student finance.

 8. You may be entitled to a bursaryYou may be eligible for extra funding – check with your university once you arrive.

 9. Find a place to live next yearIf you're in university accommodation, finding a place to live in your second year needs to be on your radar early on (usually after your first term).
 This doesn't give you much time to sort out who to live with and where!

 Most universities and students' unions have lists of recommended letting agents and landlords so you can check out what's on offer.
 Think about location – ideally you'll want to be close to campus and with amenities nearby to help you cut your travel costs and time.

 Check out our guide to finding private off-campus student housing.

 10. Enjoy it – second and third years will be tough!Your first year at university is often as much about settling in and getting into the swing of surviving independently as it is about your degree studies.
 The academic side of your university experience will quickly ramp up in your second and third years.